rightzero/getdata-014/README.md

 * You need to have R installed on your system.
 The R interpreter (Rscript) is expected to be located at /usr/bin/

+* CodeBook describing data and variables is under ./CourseProject

 * How to run
   * Create a folder #TMP_FOLDER# on your disk
   * Download run_analysis.R script from ./CourseProject and save the script under #TMP_FOLDER#